 What the Children’s Campaign is Doing

 The quality of a child’s developmental and early learning experiences plays a critical role in ensuring their future success.
-Offering low-income families access to high-quality, affordable child care is at the forefront of our advocacy agenda.
+Offering all Colorado families access to high-quality, affordable child care and preschool is at the forefront of our advocacy agenda.

 Investing in Infants and Toddlers